-west Semester: Semester: Fall 20 Spring 20

-hwest Club and Organization Advisor manual, this form ast two weeks prior to the scheduled activity.
+As a reminder: as listed in the Southwest Club and Organization Advisor manual, this form must be submitted at least two weeks prior to the scheduled activity.

+Received approval by VP of Academic and Student Success and the Dean of Student Success

-YES NO
+prior to organizing the event: YES NO

 Type of Activity:

 Fund Raiser

 Travel to: for:

 Bake Sale

 Guest Speaker

 Community Service/Outreach

 Club Meeting

-Proposed date(s) and time(s) o
+Proposed date(s) and time(s) of event(s):

+Room or location of event:

-If on campus, has the room been rese erved?
+If on campus, has the room been reserved?
 YES NO

-• campus can be found in the Club and Organization ega/student-affairs-policy-manual-forms/
+Contacts for reserving locations on campus can be found in the Club and Organization manual or online at https://sw.edu/sga/student-affairs-policy-manual-forms/

 Brief description of event:

 Advisor signature: Date:

 Club Officer Signature: Date: